jtse/puzzle/README.md

 ===============
 Build from source
 -----------------
-Make sure ant is install on your system.
-(If you're on Mac OS X, you're good to go.)
+Make sure Maven is install on your system.
 Then open up a command line:

 1. `cd [THIS_DIRECTORY]`
-2. `ant jar`
+2. `mvn package`

-This will create a puzzle.jar containing all the dependencies in target/
+This will create a target/puzzle-${VERSION}.one-jar.jar containing all the dependencies.

 Dependent libraries
 -------------------